StephenChong96/OpenCV-Python-With-Arduino/README.md

 ## OpenCV - Python with Arduino
 This is a project for STEM Playground in collaboration with IEEE Curtin Malaysia Student Branch.
 Here, OpenCV Haar Cascade Classifier and Face Recognizer will be used.
-OpenCV will then output the coordinates of the face to the arduino, alloweng the servo motor to track the movement of the face.
+Finally, OpenCV will output the face coordinates to the arduino, allowing the servo motor to track the movement of the face.

 ### Introduction: